 SEERGA Committee.
 The SEERGA program will be administered by the Dean of the Pott College of Science, Engineering, and Education through a faculty committee chaired by the Assistant Dean of the College and consisting of one representative of each of the College's constituent departments.
 The Assistant Dean will be a non-voting member of the committee unless his or her vote is needed to break a tie.
 The committee will be responsible for reviewing proposals submitted for funding to the SEERGA program and recommending to the College Dean which proposals should be funded.
 Departmental representatives to the SEERGA committee will be selected in a manner determined by the Department Chair.
 Committee members will serve a two-year term.
 Members of the SEERGA committee may submit grant proposals to this program; however, no committee member will be permitted to participate in evaluation, ranking, or funding decisions regarding any proposal in which he or she is a participant.

 Proposals.
 Each fall, the Office of the Dean of the Pott College of Science, Engineering, and Education will issue a Request for Proposals (RFP).
 Non-tenured College faculty are eligible to apply for an award.
 A non-tenured faculty member or group of non-tenured faculty members must submit the original plus one copy of the proposal to the Office of the Dean by the deadline indicated in the RFP.
-Deadline for submission is November 1.
+Deadline for submission is 4:30 pm on November 1.
 Proposals must follow the Proposal Outline, including space and content limitations.
 Late proposals will not be considered.